-Plaintiff cites one case in support of his estoppel claim, Freebird, Inc. v.
+Plaintiffs cite one case in support of their estoppel claim, Freebird, Inc. v.
 Merit Energy Co., 883 F.Supp.2d 1026 (D.Kan.
+2012).
 In Freebird, the plaintiff was a royalty owner who alleged that an oil lease operator failed to pay or underpaid gas royalties.
 The plaintiff claimed the statute of limitations should be tolled on the basis of equitable estoppel because the oil lease operator engaged in fraudulent concealment by failing to include relevant information on the check stubs for royalty payments.
-The court held that tolling did not apply because the defendant's "mere silence" without "actual artifice" was not sufficient to establish fraudulent concealment, and there was sufficient information given to plaintiff that with due diligence it could have discovered the facts necessary to bring its cause of action.
-Thus, the result in Freebird does not support plaintiff's tolling claim.
+The court held that tolling did not apply because the defendant's "mere silence" without "actual artifice" was not sufficient to establish fraudulent concealment, and there was sufficient information given to the plaintiff that with due diligence it could have discovered the facts necessary to bring its cause of action.
+Thus, the result in $\underline{\text{Freebird}}$ does not support plaintiffs' tolling claim.

 Nor do we find support for equitable estoppel in Freebird's legal analysis for the following reasons.
-First, Freebird's analysis of the doctrine of "fraudulent concealment" does not address whether opposition to disclosing information to a third party (who will use the information to contact the plaintiff) should be considered an act of concealment toward the plaintiff.
-Second, Freebird involved the alleged nondisclosure of material giving rise to a cause of action, i.e., financial information relating to the calculation of gas royalties. the case at bar, the nondisclosure of Tilzer ruling is not the concealment of a material fact giving rise to a cause of action.
-Instead, it is the alleged secreting of a published legal ruling in favor of a cause of action which was filed in 2004.3 distinction is important for, as the court stated in Freebird, when considering a claim of fraudulent concealment, the object of concealment is the facts underlying the cause of action. at 1036 ("[t]he question is whether there was 'a design to prevent the discovery of the facts which gave rise to the and whether the act operated a means as concealment'")(quoting Friends Univ. v.
+First, Freebird's analysis of the doctrine of "fraudulent concealment" does not address whether opposition to disclosing information to a third party (who will use the information to contact a plaintiff) should be considered an act of concealment toward a plaintiff.
+Second, Freebird involved the alleged nondisclosure of material facts giving rise to a cause of action, i.e., financial information relating to the calculation of gas royalties. the case at bar, the nondisclosure of the Tilzer ruling is not the concealment of a material fact giving rise to a cause of Instead, it is the alleged secreting of a published action. legal ruling in favor of a cause of action which was filed in 2004.3 This distinction is important for, as the court stated in Freebird, when considering a claim of fraudulent concealment, the object of concealment is the facts underlying the cause of Id. at 1036 ("[t]he question is whether there was 'a action. design to prevent the discovery of the facts which gave rise to the action, and whether the act operated as a means concealment'")(quoting Friends Univ. v.
 W.R.
-Grace & Co., P.2d 936, 941 (Kan.
+Grace & Co., 608 P.2d 936, 941 (Kan.
 1980)).
-Finally, as in Freebird, plaintiff here has not shown that due diligence would have failed to lead him to discover his claims, even if the Tilzer decision is considered to contain "material facts" to his cause of action.
-In Freebird, the court remarked that a "party seeking to toll the statute of limitations . . . [must] explain why due diligence did not lead or could not have led to the discovery of the facts and cause of action."
-The court found that with due diligence the royalty owner in Freebird could have obtained relevant information by asking for payment and deduction information pursuant to state law.
+Finally, as in Freebird, plaintiffs here have not shown that due diligence would have failed to lead them to discover their claims, even if the Tilzer decision is considered to contain "material facts" to his cause of action.
+In Freebird, the court remarked that a "party seeking to toll limitations . . . [must] explain why due the statute of diligence did not lead or could not have led to the discovery of the facts and cause of action."
 Id. at 1037.
-In the case at bar, plaintiff has failed to allege or show facts demonstrating that with due diligence plaintiff could not have learned of the Tilzer case.
+The court found that with due diligence the royalty owner in Freebird could have obtained relevant information by asking for payment deduction information pursuant to state law.
+Id.
+In the case bar, plaintiffs have failed to allege or show demonstrating that with due diligence plaintiffs could not have learned of the Tilzer case.

-3 The nondisclosure of plaintiff's name to the Tilzers' attorney is also not the concealment of a fact material to plaintiff's cause of action.
+3 The nondisclosure of plaintiffs' names to the Tilzers' attorney is also not the concealment of a fact material to plaintiffs' cause of action.

-In sum, plaintiff does not allege that defendant concealed material facts underlying his cause of action from plaintiff.
-Plaintiff has not alleged facts showing that defendant's statements or silence were motivated by an intent or willingness to deceive plaintiff.
-There is also no showing of reliance by plaintiff upon defendant's statements, or misrepresentations by defendant, or silence from defendant when there was a duty to speak.
-The court concludes that critical elements of equitable estoppel cannot be proven by plaintiff.
+In sum, plaintiffs do not allege that defendant concealed material facts underlying their cause of action from plaintiffs.
+Plaintiffs have not alleged facts showing that defendant's statements or silence were motivated by an intent or willingness to deceive plaintiffs.
+There is also no showing of reliance by plaintiffs upon defendant's statements, or misrepresentations by defendant, or silence from defendant when there was a duty to speak.
+The court concludes that critical elements of equitable estoppel cannot be proven by plaintiffs.